dotnet/docs/docs/core/tools/dotnet-install-script.md

 Before running the script, install the required [dependencies](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md).

 You can install a specific version using the `--version` argument.
-The version must be specified as a 3-part version (for example, 1.0.0-13232).
-If omitted, it uses the `latest` version.
+The version must be specified as a three-part version (for example, 1.0.0-13232).
+If not provided, it uses the `latest` version.

 ## Options